Knickerbocker Theatre (Washington, D.C.): Aftermath

-A number of investigations were conducted into the causes of the collapse by the D.C. city government, both houses of Congress, the city coroner, and the courts.
+Many investigations were conducted into the causes of the collapse by the D.C. city government, both houses of Congress, the city coroner, and the courts.
 Early witness accounts suggested that theater employees had discussed removing the snow from the roof, but had decided that it was unnecessary.

 The investigations concluded that the collapse was most likely the result of poor design, blaming the use of arch girders rather than stone pillars to support the roof.
 A study in Engineering News Record found that, rather than a defect in the beams themselves, the wall bearing the load from one crucial beam had gradually moved out of position, allowing the beam to slip out.
-However, a number of lawsuits that resulted from the collapse were unsuccessful, as the courts were unable to determine who was liable.
+However, several lawsuits that resulted from the collapse were unsuccessful, as the courts were unable to determine who was liable.

 The year after the collapse, a new theater was built in the same location, dubbed the Ambassador Theater, which in turn was torn down during a 1960s-era urban renewal project.
 The site is now the location of a former SunTrust bank, built in the shape of a movie theater to pay homage to the Knickerbocker Theatre.

 Geare, whose career had been effectively ended by the collapse, died by suicide in 1927.
 Crandall died by suicide ten years later, leaving a note for reporters asking them not to be too hard on him.

 The storm that led to the collapse was later dubbed the Knickerbocker Storm.